 All car riders should be dropped off at the cafeteria doors in the morning.
+Pre-K 3 and 4 students will be dropped off behind the elementary building to enter their classrooms directly.
 Please do not exit your vehicle.
 All car riders will be picked up in car line located in front of the main office for after school pick up.
 Please do not exit your vehicle, your student will be brought to your vehicle.
 All students must walk through the elementary building to the car line for safety reasons.
 Students are not allowed to enter the parking lot without a staff member.